devcareer/team-hacknode-e-wallet-api/README.md

 - Start the node server via NPM.

-**How to setup datatbase**
+### How to setup datatbase

 - First create your database using pgAdmin or using 'createdb' on CLI.
-Follow the steps in https://www.postgresql.org/download/windows/ to install postgres locally.
+Follow the steps [here](https://www.postgresql.org/download/windows/) to install postgres locally.

-- In code editor, Run 'npm install sequelize pg --save'. pg is the library for using PostgreSQL.
+- In code editor, Run `npm install sequelize pg --save` pg is the library for using PostgreSQL.

-- Run 'npm install --save pg pg-hstore' to install Sequelize database driver for Postgres.
+- Run `npm install --save pg pg-hstore` to install Sequelize database driver for Postgres.

-- Run 'sequelize init'.
+- Run `sequelize init`.
 This will create the config, migrations, seeders, and models directories.

 - Edit database configuration file (config.json), with  connection details to reflect your project.

-- Run sequelize db:migrate to test your connection.
+- Run `sequelize db:migrate` to test your connection.

-**Contributions...
+## Contributions..